PABX No. 6

 (f) Extension-to-extension calls

-These are dialled direct using connecting circuits.
+These are dialed direct using connecting circuits.
 The connecting circuit is held for the duration of the call.
 An extension may also dial another extension or a switchboard operator over an inter-switchboard circuit, dependent upon the type of P.B.X. at the distant end.

 (g) Inquiry calls

-While an extension is engaged on an incoming or outgoing exchange call, inquiry calls may be made to any other local extension, or, over an inter-switchboard circuit, to other PBX operators and extensions by pressing the instrument button and dialling the appropriate number.
+While an extension is engaged on an incoming or outgoing exchange call, inquiry calls may be made to any other local extension, or, over an inter-switchboard circuit, to other PBX operators and extensions by pressing the instrument button and dialing the appropriate number.
 During the period of the inquiry the exchange line is held.
 On completion of the inquiry the original extension may return to the exchange call by re-pressing the instrument button.

 (h) Transfer

 An extension having made an inquiry call to a second extension while holding an exchange call may transfer the call to the second extension.
 This is done by asking the second extension to hold while the handset of the originating extension is replaced.
-Transfer does not take place if the inquiry has been made to an extension which is barred exchange calls, or to an extension or operator over an interswitchboard private circuit.
+Transfer does not take place if the inquiry has been made to an extension which is barred exchange calls, or to an extension or operator over an inter-switchboard private circuit.
 If for any reason transfer does not take place, the original extension is recalled automatically.

 (j) Ring when free